The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Xeno-reproduction

-Xeno-reproduction will seek the help of \textit{Interpretability} to understand how structures relate to the models' internals.
-At a more foundational layer, they also come together to understand \textbf{Representation Bias}\footnote{\textit{Representation Bias} is the phenomenon when signals end up being represented more strongly, more reliably, or more prominently in the internal representations than others, even when, from a functional or computational perspective, those features are equally relevant.~\cite{model-bias,rep-bias}}.
+\textbf{Active Divergence}~\cite{mode-balancing,actdiv,actdiv-0,actdiv-1,actdiv-2,actdiv-3,actdiv-4,divergent-creativity,limited-creativity,datafree-div,g2,growing-tail} also aims to disorient~\cite{orientations}.
+However, Active Divergence maximizes raw novelty in artistic contexts, whereas xeno-reproduction addresses homogenization through structures and is oriented towards AI safety rather than computational creativity. \textbf{Interpretability} will help us understand how structures relate to models' internals.
+At a foundational layer, both fields converge on representation bias: the phenomenon where some signals are represented more strongly than others, even when equally relevant~\cite{model-bias,rep-bias,bias-mech,bias-steer}.

-Reinforcement Learning (RL) and xeno-reproduction both leverage exploration.
-To improve LLM reasoning, exploration is leveraged during training ~\cite{outcome-exp} and prompting ~\cite{tot}.
-The ideas in search algorithms, such as AlphaSAGE~\cite{alpha-sage} and \textbf{Quality-Diversity}~\cite{quality-diversity}, are promising directions for xeno-reproduction.
+\textbf{Uncertainty and Reasoning.} If we treat different answers to a reasoning task as structures, the system default reflects the model's distribution over solutions.
+Recent work~\cite{forking-paths, road-not-taken} shows that generation trajectories hinge on a few \textit{forking tokens} where uncertainty peaks and resampling yields drastically different outcomes.
+These forking points correspond to where the tree branches most, and interventions are most effective before the model commits to a homogenizing path.